spcanelon/silvia/blog/2021-06-01-hello-hugo-apero/_index.markdown

   - /blog/2021-06-01-hello-hugo-apero/
 categories:
   - R
-  - Website
-  - Tutorial
+  - website
-  - R
+  - tutorial
   - git
   - blogdown
-  - Hugo
+  - hugo
 subtitle: 'A tutorial on how to take your personal Hugo Academic/Wowchemy website and convert it to the Hugo Apéro theme'
 summary: 'A tutorial on how to take your personal Hugo Academic/Wowchemy website and convert it to the Hugo Apéro theme'
 links: